Željko Buvač: Managerial career

 After retiring, Buvač became a manager.
 He finished his playing career with SC Neukirchen in 1998, and he took charge of the club soon after hanging up his boots.
 In 2001, after three seasons at Neukirchen, he became assistant manager of another of his former clubs, Mainz 05, where he joined friend, former teammate, and Mainz manager Jürgen Klopp.
 During his seven years at the club they achieved promotion to the Bundesliga, and later earned European qualification.

 In 2008, he moved with Klopp to become assistant manager at Borussia Dortmund.
 Described by Klopp as his "right hand", Buvač helped lead Dortmund to back-to-back Bundesliga wins in 2011 and 2012, as well as the DFB-Pokal in 2012, the DFL-Supercup in 2008, 2013 and 2014, and their second appearance in a Champions League final in 2013.
 In 2013, while still at Dortmund, Buvač also became the head coach of the Republika Srpska official football team.

 In October 2015, he joined newly appointed manager Klopp and took up the role of assistant manager at Premier League club Liverpool.

 On 30 April 2018, Liverpool announced that Buvač was to take a leave of absence for the rest of the 2017–18 season for personal reasons.
 It was later announced that he had left the club permanently.
 Both Buvač and Klopp said their relationship had changed.

 On 1 February 2020, Buvač was appointed sporting director by the Russian club Dynamo Moscow.
 On 14 December 2021, he extended his contract with Dynamo until the summer of 2024.
 On 1 March 2024, the contract was extended until June 2026.
+On 26 April 2026, he extended the contract until 2029.